JAlcocerT/JAlcocerT/content/blog/da-jira.md

 ---
-title: "Jira 101 vs ADO | PDF to md"
+title: "Jira 101 vs ADO | PDF to md with Kreuzberg"
 date: 2025-09-08T00:20:21+01:00
 draft: false
 description: 'Jira DataModel with AI.
 Pandoc is great, more if you are not alergic to Latex.'